-Phase velocities were calculated for each forcing period using a least squares fit and the results are compared with the analytical solution given by Eq.
-(21) in Fig. 7b.
-The phase velocities calculated from the model agree reasonably well with the analytical solution, although they appear to be slightly over-estimated particularly at short forcing periods.
+Phase velocities were calculated for each forcing period for linearised (black line) and semi-nonlinear (red line) cases using a least squares fit, and the results are compared with the analytical solutions in Fig. 8b.
+The phase velocities calculated from the model agree reasonably well with the analytical solutions, although they appear to be slightly overestimated particularly at short forcing periods.
 Some difference might be expected however since the equations have been derived from the SSA and the model is solving the full Stokes solution.
+As with the stress-coupling length scale, the phase velocities for m = 3 are increased compared to m = 1.

-Previous studies cite a single value for the phase velocity of tidal forcing traveling upstream of an ice stream grounding line but these results show that phase velocity strongly depends on the forcing period up to a limit where $T \gg \lambda$.
-The semidiurnal tidal constituents have a period of 0.5 days and based on these results have a phase

-- tidal constituents have a period of 0.5 days and based on these results have a phase velocity of 1.45 m s-1 whereas the longer period Mf and Msf constituents have a period of 14 days and would have a phase velocity of 0.27 m s-1, over 5 times less.
-The range of values we find for phase velocity agree with the range of values typically found in the literature although, since most of these studies make it unclear how it has been calculated or which constituent they are considering, it is difficult to make a direct comparison. - 6 Conclusions
+Previous studies cite a single value for the phase velocity of tidal forcing travelling upstream of an ice stream grounding line, but these results show that phase velocity strongly depends on the forcing period up to a limit where $T \gg \lambda$.
+The semidiurnal tidal constituents have a period of 0.5 days and based on these results have a phase velocity of 1.45 ms-1 whereas the longer-period Mf and Msf constituents have a period of 14 days and would have a phase velocity of 0.27 ms^{-1} , over 5 times less.
+The range of values we find for phase velocity agree with the range of values typically found in the literature; however, since most of these studies make it unclear how it has been calculated or which constituent they are considering, it is difficult to make a direct comparison.